 The number one quality that employers are seeking is excellent communication skills, and a degree in English assures that you will possess such skills in speaking and writing.
 English is a generic degree that can prepare you for law school, medical school, graduate school in all disciplines and for jobs in administration, editing, publishing, public relations; and as a personnel director, business manager, computer systems analyst, librarian.
 The degree can prepare you for journalistic fields, such as writing for newspapers/magazines, TV, or working in broadcasting.
 It can prepare you for writing fields, such as being a novelist, poet, script writer for TV and films, dramatist, professional and technical writer.
 Of course, you can also teach with a degree in English.

 The list below describes just some of the jobs each concentration can prepare you for, but a degree in English offers much more than what is listed here for each concentration:

 Creative Writing: novelist, poet, non-fiction writer, publishing, professional editing, writing for TV and film, any field in writing, and teaching

 Literary Studies: a very generic degree for teaching, writing, publishing, business, administration, teaching

 Writing and Rhetoric: non-fiction writer, broadcaster, publisher, professional editor, professional/technical writer, writing for the gaming industry, business, teaching

 Film Studies: writing for TV and film, broadcaster, content or editor, art director, sound or visual editor, or film journalist

-The Department of Languages and Literature welcomes you to the English program offered through Nicholls On-line and look forward to working with you.
+The Department of English, Modern Languages, and Cultural Studies welcomes you to the English program offered through Nicholls Online and look forward to working with you.